 Commercial solicitation and canvassing are not permitted on campus.
-Students and employees are encouraged to report unauthorized solicitation activity to campus police or the Student Services Office.
+Students and employees are encouraged to report unauthorized solicitation activity to WCC Police Department or the Student Services Office.
 Vendors wishing to advertise their products or services must obtain permission to do so from the Student Services Office.